 died in the September 11, 2001 attacks.
 After those attacks, the 9/11 Commission was established to provide a full accounting of the circumstances surrounding the attacks and the Commission’s recommendations drove massive reforms to how we share intelligence

 and organize the government to counter terrorist threats.
 It is clear that we, as a nation, are at another inflection point.
 Americans today will again demand a full accounting of our level of preparedness and response to this global public health emergency.

-We invite you to cosponsor
+I invite you to cosponsor